ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 This [Slither test](https://github.com/crytic/slither/wiki/Detector-Documentation#public-function-that-could-be-declared-external) identifies functions that are not called from the contract code and could therefore be declared `external` instead of `public`.
 The gas cost of `external` functions can be lower, because they can be provided with parameters in the calldata.
-Functions declared `public` have to be callable from within the contract.
+Functions declared `public` have to be accessible from within the contract.
 Contracts cannot modify their own calldata, so the parameters have to be in memory.
 When such a function is called externally, it is necessary to copy the calldata to memory, which costs gas.
-This is case the function is only called once, so the inefficiency does not matter to us.
+In this case the function is only called once, so the inefficiency does not matter to us.

 ```solidity
     function initialize(address _l1messenger, address _l2TokenBridge) public {